Discounts for faculty and staff by location:

 The Ride to Wellness Odometer Program is a simple biking program designed to get faculty, staff and their family up and moving.
 Go at your own pace--no time limit applies.
 Rebates and prizes are available.
 Learn more and join the program now....

 Walking is great exercise, whether you are a novice or a regular walker.
 Healthy for Life is coordinating walking groups led by volunteer leaders.
 Meet them for a mid-day walk break.
 No registration is needed, join at any time and all activity levels are welcome!
 These are free groups designed to help you squeeze in a little extra activity into an otherwise sedentary day.
-Meet at the following dates/times and locations:
+Meet at the following dates/times and location:

 Taking care of ourselves during the workday helps us be more productive and have more energy for our work and our lives beyond work.
 Participants learn how to balance being engaged with taking time for quick recovery techniques throughout the day in order to meet the challenges of a busy workplace.
 Design your own plan for improvement and find ways of structuring your workplace to create a culture of health and wellness.
 Understand and overcome the barriers to greater personal and professional success.
 Contact Lynn Rossy, Ph.D., Health Psychologist for Healthy for Life, for more details and to schedule a workshop for your area.